 Simply spray or pour it on the affected area, let it sit for 10–15 minutes, absorb it back out, and repeat until the smell is gone.
 If vinegar is not available then vodka can be substituted.
 Most kitchens should have one or the other… Oh, and we know we don’t have to tell you not to go driving until the smell has dissipated, right?
 Ok, great!
 Let the area air dry, just like the enzyme cleaner.

 5. Leather Seats

 Leather seats will clean much the same way as most modern interior materials like nylon or polyester, with a few minor exceptions.
 The procedure for cleaning the dog pee smell out of a leather interior begins with airing out and soaking up the excess, where possible.
-Using an enzyme cleaner or homemade version on the leather is totally acceptable, but what you may need to do is remove the leather to wash the foam.
+Using an enzyme cleaner or homemade version on the leather is acceptable, but what you may need to do is remove the leather to wash the foam.

 If the dog pee has soaked through the leather, you can usually remove the leather and pull the foam out.
-Wash it using the exact same method as the enzyme and homemade cleaners and let it air dry completely.
+Wash it using the same method as the enzyme and homemade cleaners and let it air dry completely.
 That part is important.
 If you put damp foam in the car and cover it up it will mold, and nobody needs that.
 Make sure it is completely 110% dry before replacing it.

 6. Old Stains and Smells

 If you’ve just discovered an old hidden stain or purchased a used car with a nasty surprise, then the vinegar cleaner is going to be your biggest help.
 The reason we’d suggest using a vinegar-based cleaner over an enzyme cleaner on old stains is that you will need to do his process far more times to get an older smell out.